Who is Shirin Abedinirad?

 Her art studies began at Dr. Shariaty University in Tehran.
 Under the supervision of Abbas Kiarostami, Shirin also tested her hand in studying video art.
 At the IBAFF Film Festival in Spain, Shirin debuted a piece of performance art.
 She also performed some modeling after college.
 Shirin won a scholarship to work, study, and experiment at Benetton’s Fabrica Research Center in Italy.

 As she started in her art career, Shirin’s included images of herself or representations of herself.
 This may have stemmed from her work as a model.
 You can see this in her video and performance art work.
-One notable such piece is Ex Pencils.
+One notable such piece is Ex Pencils1.

 More recently, Shirin Abedinirad has been focused on connecting her art to the natural world.
 Eastern relics, history, and beliefs also play a major role in her art, creating videos, and performances as well as installations.